Now that you have your Banff itinerary ready, it’s time to get packing.

 Bear in mind that these are average temperatures.
 It varies significantly from day to day.
 While you can have 30C in summer, you might as well have -30C in winter.

-Summer in Banff (June – August) is hot, dry, and short.
-Expect to have around 25C during the day and around 10C at night and early morning.
+Summer in Banff (July – August) is hot, dry, and short.
+Expect around 25C during the day and around 10C at night and early morning.

-Spring and autumn (May, September, October) are chilly but stunning when the landscapes are changing colours.
+Spring and autumn (May, June, September, October) are chilly but stunning when the landscapes change colours.
 Temperatures are around 15C during the day and 0-5C at night.

-If you’re not sure about the seasons and would like to know more, read our post about the best time to visit Banff.
+If you’re unsure about the seasons and want to know more, read our post about the best time to visit Banff.

 The ultimate Banff packing list for summer, spring & autumn

-These are our favourite essentials for summer in Banff and the Canadian Rockies.
+These are our favourite essentials for summer, spring and autumn in Banff and the Canadian Rockies:

 Clothing to pack for Banff

-Because of unexpected (snow) storms in the mountains, you need to have a jacket with you at all times.
-Make sure it’s waterproof made of thin fabric, so it packs into a small sack, and it’s not taking a lot of space in the backpack.
+A lightweight rain jacket is a must when you’re packing for Banff.
+Because of unexpected (snow) storms in the mountains, you must always have a jacket with you.
+Make sure it’s waterproof and made of thin fabric so it packs into a small sack and does not take up a lot of space in the backpack.

 Banff packing list - Vermilion Lakes

 As insulation in chilly weather or during an early morning start to your hike, pack a long-sleeve shirt if the weather forecast looks promising.
-To be on the safe side, we always pack a fleece or a down jacket.
+To be safe, we always pack a fleece or a down jacket.

 Banff Packing List - Galatea Lakes Hike in Kananaskis

-When you have enough layers for your upper body, your lower body shouldn’t get cold even if wearing shorts.
-During the summer in Banff, you can always wear shorts, especially when going on a long hike.
-If the weather forecast looks questionable, either put on hiking pants or leggings.
+When you have enough layers for your upper body, your lower body shouldn’t get cold, even if you’re wearing shorts.
+You can always wear shorts during the summer in Banff, especially during a long hike.
+If the weather forecast looks questionable, wear hiking pants or leggings.

-In June, I recommend wearing long pants or if wearing shorts, wear high socks due to tick season.
+These leggings with pockets that I can wear year-round are my favourite.
+In May and June, I recommend wearing long pants, or if wearing shorts, wear high socks due to the tick season.

-Banff Packing List - Aylmer Lookout over Lake Minnewanka, Banff National Park
+Banff Packing List - Aylmer Lookout above Lake Minnewanka, Banff National Park

-As mentioned above, pack higher cut socks to protect you from bush scratches and ticks.
+As mentioned above, pack higher-cut socks to protect you from bush scratches and ticks.
 Look for quick-drying antibacterial fabric.
-In this case, Merino socks win once again since they’re light and odourless (and I believe everyone will appreciate this feature after a long day adventuring in the mountains).
+In this case, Merino socks win again since they’re light and odourless (I believe everyone will appreciate this feature after a long day of adventuring in the mountains).

 Footwear for hiking in Banff